stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Derived Pipelines

 The wireframe terrain model is useful for visually testing the tesselation shader but we would like to be able to toggle between filled and wireframe modes.
-This implies the following new requirements:
+The _polygon mode_ is a property of the rasterizer pipeline stage which implies the demo needs _two_ pipelines to switch between modes.

-1. The _polygon mode_ is a property of the rasterizer pipeline stage which means the demo needs _two_ pipelines to switch between modes.
+As things stand we could configure two separate pipeline builders which would be identical except for the polygon mode, but this would require the common configuration to be replicated.
+To avoid code duplication a _single_ builder could be used to create each pipeline in two separate operations, where the second pipeline _overrides_ the polygon mode.

-2. However both pipelines will be identical except for the polygon mode, ideally we would prefer to _override_ this property in the builder to avoid having to repeat all the common configuration.
+However we note the following:

-3. We note that Vulkan supports the creation of multiple pipelines in one operation but the current implementation is limited to a single pipeline.
+1. The API method allows multiple pipelines to be created in one operation but the current implementation is limited to a single instance.

-4. Additionally Vulkan supports _derivative_ pipelines which provide a hint to the hardware that a derived (or child) pipeline shares common properties with its parent, potentially improving performance when pipelines are instantiated and when switching pipeline bindings in the render sequence.
+2. Vulkan supports _derivative_ pipelines which provide a hint to the hardware that a derived (or child) pipeline shares common properties with its parent, potentially improving performance when the pipelines are instantiated and when switching bindings in the render sequence.

-To support these requirements we will add functionality to the pipeline builder to support derivative pipelines and refactor the existing code to allow configuration to be overridden.
+To support all these use cases functionality will be added to the pipeline builder to support derivative pipelines and to allow configuration to be overridden.

 A pipeline that allows derivatives (i.e. the parent) is identified by a flag at instantiation-time: